johannesCmayer/remote-bug/README.md

     -h --help                   Display this
 ```

-Once connected type `bughelp` and return to show available commands.
+Once connected use `bughelp` to show available commands.